5a034f10/uiux-assignment/README.md

 ## Explain the organization of your Components, and the props and state related to them
 Components are each cards, and I wrote the most of the logic in the App.tsx, bad code...

-here is the interface definition
+here is the interface definition!
 ```
 export interface ICourseCard {
 	courseName: string,